digital-work-lab/literature-review-seminar/02-steps.md

 Open challenge:

 - How can we iterate efficiently?
+- How do we justify the decision to terminate a search?
 - How can we use evidence to search effectively?
 - How can we make progress without database providers?